westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 <br><em>Linux Zoned Block Device Support Overview</em></br>
 </center>

-Three different I/O path implement two POSIX compatible interfaces that completely hide the write constraints of zoned block devices sequential zones.
-These three I/O path are suitable to execute legacy applications, that is, applications that have not been modified to implement fully sequential write streams.
+Three different I/O paths implement two POSIX compatible interfaces that hide the write constraints of the sequential zones of the zoned block devices.
+These three I/O paths can run legacy applications (applications that have not been modified to implement fully-sequential write streams).

-* **File Access Interface** This is the interface implemented by a file system allowing an application to organize its data in files and directories.
-Two different implementations are available.
+* **File Access Interface** This is the interface that file systems implement to allow applications to organize their data into files and directories.
+Two different implementations of the file access interface are available:

-    - *ZBD Compliant File System* With this implementation, the file system is modified to directly handle the sequential write constraint of zoned block devices.
-Random writes to files by applications are transformed into sequential write streams by the file system, consealing the device constraints from the application.
+    - **ZBD Compliant File System**: With this implementation, the file system is modified to directly handle the sequential write constraint of zoned block devices.
+Random writes to files by applications are transformed into sequential write streams by the file system, concealing the device constraints from the application.
 An example of this is the [*F2FS*](../linux/fs.md#f2fs) file system.

-    - *Legacy File System* In this case, an unmodified file system is used and the device sequential write constraint is handled by a device mapper target driver exposing the zoned block device as a regular block device.
-      This device mapper is *dm-zoned*.
-Its characteristics and use are discussed in detail in [this article](../linux/dm.md#dm-zoned).
+    - **Legacy File System**: With this implementation, an unmodified file system is used and the device-sequential write constraint is handled by a device mapper target driver that exposes the zoned block device as a regular block device.
+This device mapper is called *dm-zoned*.
+Its characteristics and use are discussed in detail in [the dm-zoned section of the "Device Mapper" guide ](../linux/dm.md#dm-zoned).

 * **Raw Block Access Interface** This is the raw block device file access interface that can be used by applications to directly access data stored on the device.
-Similarly to the legacy file system case, this interface is also implemented using the [*dm-zoned*](dm.md#dm-zoned) device mapper target driver to hide the sequential write constraints from the application.
+Similar to the legacy file system case, this interface is implemented using the [*dm-zoned*](dm.md#dm-zoned) device mapper target driver to hide the sequential write constraints from the application.

 Three additional interfaces are available to applications that have been written or modified to comply with the sequential write constraint of zoned block devices.
-These interfaces directly expose the device constraints to applications which must ensure that data is written using sequential streams starting from zones write pointer positions.
+These interfaces directly expose the device constraints to applications which must ensure that data is written using sequential streams that start from the write-pointer positions of the zones.

-* **File Access Interface** This special interface is implemented by the [*zonefs*](fs.md#zonefs) file system. *zonefs* is a very simple file system that exposes each zone of a zoned block device as a file.
-However, unlike regular POSIX file systems, the sequential write constraint of the device is not automatically handled by zonefs.
-It is the responsibility of the application to sequentially write files representing zones.
+* **File Access Interface**: This special interface is implemented by the [*zonefs*](fs.md#zonefs) file system. *zonefs* is a very simple file system that exposes each zone of a zoned block device as a file.
+But unlike regular POSIX file systems, the sequential write constraint of the device is not automatically handled by zonefs.
+It is the responsibility of the application to sequentially write files that represent zones.

-* **Zoned Raw Block Access Interface** This is the counterpart of the *Raw Block Access Interface* without any intermediate driver to handle the device constraints.
-An application can use this interface by directly opening the device file representing the zoned block device to gain access to zone information and management operations provided by the block layer.
+* **Zoned Raw Block Access Interface**: This is the counterpart of the *Raw Block Access Interface* (without any intermediate driver to handle the device constraints).
+An application can use this interface by directly opening the device file that represents the zoned block device to gain access to zone information and management operations that are provided by the block layer.
-  As an example, [*Linux System Utilities*](../projects/util-linux.md) use this interface.
-Physical zoned block devices as well as logically created zoned block devices (e.g. zoned block devices created with the [*dm-linear*](../linux/dm.md#dm-linear) device mapper target) support this interface.
-The [*libzbd*](../projects/libzbd.md) user library and tools can simplify the implementation of applications using this interface.
+  [*Linux System Utilities*](../projects/util-linux.md), for example, use this interface.
+Physical zoned block devices, as well as logically-created zoned block devices (e.g. zoned block devices created with the [*dm-linear*](../linux/dm.md#dm-linear) device mapper target), support this interface.
+The [*libzbd*](../projects/libzbd.md) user library and tools can simplify the implementation of applications that use this interface.

-* **Passthrough Device Access Interface** This is the interface provided by the SCSI generic driver (SG) and NVMe driver which allows an application to send SCSI or NVMe commands directly to a device.
-The kernel interfere minimally with the commands sent by applications, resulting in the need for application to handle all device constraints itself (e.g. Logical and physical sector size, zone boundaries, command timeout, command retry count, etc).
-User level libraries such as [*libzbc*](../projects/libzbc.md) and [*libnvme*](../projects/libnvme.md) can greatly simplify the implementation of applications using this interface.
+* **Passthrough Device Access Interface** This is the interface (provided by the SCSI generic driver (SG) and the NVMe driver) that allows an application to send SCSI or NVMe commands directly to a device.
+The kernel interferes minimally with the commands sent by applications, resulting in the need for an application that can handle all device constraints itself (e.g. Logical and physical sector size, zone boundaries, command timeout, command retry count, etc).
+User-level libraries such as [*libzbc*](../projects/libzbc.md) and [*libnvme*](../projects/libnvme.md) can greatly simplify the implementation of applications that use this interface.

 ## Kernel Versions